HeptaSean/aiken-trivial/README.md

 [on chain](https://preprod.beta.explorer.cardano.org/en/transaction/d94ec1de08a5bf070473ada78833cea39a6ece98d0a48e6fb208c08268fd2bd7).
 [On Cardanoscan](https://preprod.cardanoscan.io/transaction/d94ec1de08a5bf070473ada78833cea39a6ece98d0a48e6fb208c08268fd2bd7?tab=utxo),
-it even tells us that the first output is to a script and that it contains a datum hash (if you click on the icon after the address.
+it even tells us that the first output is to a script and that it contains a datum hash (if you click on the icon after the address).

 (I'm not showing signing and submitting the transactions here and in the remainder of the article.